 The Pain Has It’s Say

-During my chanting practice first thing int he morning, big emotions say hello to me in between the sounds.
-Sometimes fists clenched, chest hot and heaving, tears rolling, my blessed habit is stronger than all that is arising in me and I continue till I’m finished.
+During my chanting practice first thing in the morning, big emotions say hello to me in between the sounds.
+Sometimes fists clenched, chest hot and heaving, tears streaming down my cheeks, my blessed habit is stronger than all that is arising in me and I continue till I’m finished.

 Life Giving Action Overrides